Custom Louver Dampers for Industrial Airflow Control

 What are the benefits of a louver damper?

 Compact interior vane design (open vanes do not extend into adjoining duct as much as butterfly dampers).
-Best suited for modulation flow control with opposed vanes.
+A properly designed adjustable louver provides excellent modulation and airflow balancing, while round dampers can be engineered for applications requiring circular duct configurations.

 What types of seals can be used on a louver damper?